Qinghao-Guan/mental_health_CSH/README.md

 This repository is for the paper **Mental Distress in English Posts from *r/AmITheAsshole* Subreddit Community with Language Models**.

-* codes: This folder contains codes for analyzing our Subreddit dataset.
+* codes: This folder contains codes for analyzing our subreddit dataset.
 * dataset: This folder contains the dataset of this paper.